 The advantage of prepaid mobile phones is that there is no contract, no monthly fee and no deposit required.

 The disadvantage of prepaid phones is that the per-minute rates are higher than for postpaid plans.
-Local calls cost 20 to 45 cents per minute depending on the time of day and whether you are calling numbers within your network or fixed and mobile numbers outside the network.
-You may purchase calling plans for prepaid to save on regular calling rates.
+Local calls cost 23 to 43 cents per minute, depending on the time of day and whether you are calling numbers within your network or to other networks.
+The prepaid credit can be used for making calls, using mobile data or texting.
+You will get better value by purchasing data, text and voice calling bundles.

 Postpaid Mobile Services

-Postpaid plans are paid monthly and start at CI$110 at FLOW and CI$65 at Digicel, and both include a basic allocation of minutes, text messages and data allowance.
+Postpaid plans are paid monthly, and include a basic allocation of minutes, text messages and data allowance.
 Contracts often include a discount on handsets and the cost of the phone can usually be spread out over the course of the contract.
+As there is no such thing as a credit rating system in the Cayman Islands, you will need to put down a deposit, typically CI$100-$200, if you choose a postpaid plan.

 Roaming

-All mobile phone providers offer worldwide roaming so that you can make and receive calls while travelling on your Cayman number.
-These calls fall outside your monthly plan allocation, meaning that you will be billed at much higher rates than at home for both outgoing and incoming calls and text messages, as overseas networks charge higher rates for visiting users.
+If roaming is not in your plan, these calls fall outside your monthly allocation, meaning that you will be billed at a much higher rate than at home for both outgoing and incoming calls and text messages.
+This is because overseas networks charge higher rates for visiting users.